StatisticsHealthEconomics/HTAinRmanifesto/README.md

 In the same way fo standardising the building of model using the CHEERS checklist [4] we would like to standardise the _implementation_ of these models.

 This is a work in progress, living document.
-Any suggestions or comments please post and [issue](https://github.com/StatisticsHealthEconomics/HTAinRmanifesto/issues).
+Any suggestions or comments please post an [issue](https://github.com/StatisticsHealthEconomics/HTAinRmanifesto/issues).

-We are essentially look for a sensible consistency in three areas:
+We are essentially looking for a sensible consistency in three areas:

 1. Consistent coding style
 2. Data